annapa19/json/README.md

-# json
-JSON Based Data Exercise
+# JSON Based Data Exercise

 Practicing data wrangling skills by extracting and manipulating data in JSON